Reading time:

 In conclusion, Nazi economic policy and rearmament from 1934 to 1939 were characterized by a dual focus on reducing unemployment and preparing Germany for war.
 The various economic plans and initiatives implemented during this period contributed to Germany’s rapid industrial and military expansion, setting the stage for the events of World War II.
 This article serves as an introductory overview, with the understanding that there is much more to discover about the intricacies of Nazi economic policy and its long-term consequences.

-One thought on “Nazi Economic Policy and Rearmament (1934-1939)
+3 responses to “Nazi Economic Policy and Rearmament (1934-1939)”

 Leave a Reply